h313/soc-radiation-testing/README.md

 ```

 ## Design
-The program reserves `memory_size` gigabytes of memory using `malloc` and writes a repeating pattern
+The program reserves `memory_size` megabytes of memory using `malloc` and writes a repeating pattern
 of `0b10101010` to the reserved locations.
 Two threads are then spawned to test the integrity of the
 memory locations, which allows us to differentiate between faults in the L1 cache and in RAM.
 As the
 L2 cache has SECDED ECC, we assume that SEEs will not affect data there.